JNRowe/vim-configs/localcfg/notgui_running.rst

     runtime!
 ALL menu.vim

-Use system’s terminal capabilities database, as I’m in the unusual situation where |vim|’s are inferior on many of the systems I regularly use::
+Use the system’s terminal capabilities database, as I’m in the unusual situation where |vim|’s are inferior on many of the systems I regularly use::

     set nottybuiltin